Index

 Custom Data Ranges

 By default, Statseeker will query all devices on your network for any enabled custom data type.
+By default, CPU load, CPU temperature, memory usage, IPSLA, and UPS statistics are enabled, all other custom data types are disabled.
 For more information see Custom Data Types.

 To assign a discovery range for a custom data type: